RASAT: Integrating Relational Structures into Pretrained Seq2Seq Model for Text-to-SQL: Experiments

-Among models that predict SQLs with values, RASAT + PICARD achieves state-of-the-art performance on execution accuracy.
-Especially for IEX, our model surpasses the previous state-of-art from 26.2\% to 37.5\%, an 11.3\% absolute improvement.
-Note that even when PICARD is not used, the RASAT model alone also beats all the previous approaches, bringing IEX from 26.2\% to 34.8\%.
+For the same reason as on SParC, we mainly compare QEX/IEX performance on the dev set, and RASAT + PICARD surpasses all models that can predict executable SQLs (with values).
+Especially for IEX, our model surpasses the previous state-of-the-art from 26.2\% to 39.6\%, with 13.4\% absolute improvement.
+Moreover, on the official leaderboard of CoSQL which reports over test set, RASAT + PICARD brings the IEX from 8.4\% to 37.4\%, with 29\% absolute improvements.